vipulpathak113/FrontendInterviewQuestions/README.md

 - **Generators:**
     Regular functions return only one, single value (or nothing).

-    Generators can return (“yield”) multiple values, one after another, on-demand.
+    Generators can return ("yield") multiple values, one after another, on-demand.
     They work great with iterables, allowing to create data streams with ease.

     ```js